alogic0/pi-birthdays/README.md

 (for example, try ```date -d '1902-01-01 +40 days'```).
 The `date-u.txt`
 is the result.

 Then `run.sh`.
-It takes dates from the `date-u.txt`, finds it appearance
+It takes dates from the `date-u.txt`, finds their places
-in Pi and put records to the `bdays.txt`.
-Interrupt it sometimes and run
+in Pi and puts the records to the `bdays.txt`.
+Interrupt it sometimes
-`fix.sh`.
-It checks missings of dates inside `bdays.txt` and corrects it.
+and run `fix.sh`.
+It checks missings of dates inside `bdays.txt` and
+corrects it.
-I used the property of `diff -e` to generate ed-script for adding lines.
+I've used the property of `diff -e` to generate ed-script for adding lines.